dharlanoliveira-zz/spring-boot-scala-social-media/README.md

 or in AWS.

 Considering the best practices about testing, you should always start your test with an "empty" state.
 So I created a class CleanDatabaseBetweenScenarios with the purpose to clean all database between a scenario and other.
-Therefore, you always need to configure the "Given state" of your test.
+Therefore, you always need to configure the "Given state" of your test before the "When" section.

 The cucumber features are in the folder src/test/resources.
 There are three features there: post, comment and user.